CONTENTS

 The Venus Flytrap Adventure

-Visiting the Denver Botanic Gardens, I looked at their Venus flytrap collection and wondered what it would be like if they were super huge.
+Backstory: Visiting the Denver Botanic Gardens, I looked at their Venus flytrap collection and wondered what it would be like if they were super huge.
 Just let your imagination go and you are asking the same questions a child might have and that is a great idea for a book.
 I really enjoyed writing the book and eventually rewrote it as a first-person account told by Carrot to his friends.
 Baron Baroni returns with another get rich scheme.
 As a villain, he is not a violent chap but a very successful art and artifacts dealer who is a bit too greedy.
 In the book he is caught by Carrot, my superhero, and his side-kick Professor Bean, who confront the man-eating flytraps.

 One of my favorite things about writing is researching everything I put to pen.
 Besides the location, I have included one of the favorite local stories that children in Nigeria hear from their parents.
 I enjoy learning about local cooking and sharing it in my stories so children can see what other children eat.
 Anyone interested in some ewedu soup and amala?
 This is a fun book with a great ending which children will enjoy.